 If you are looking for Yorkshire holiday ideas, a week away with the North York Moors on your doorstep means plenty of days out with your dogs.
-And it’s okay too if you want to chill in your dog-friendly cottage’s courtyard or garden, having sundowners, a BBQ or, your cup of morning coffee.
+And it’s okay too if you want to chill in your cottage’s courtyard or garden, having sundowners, a BBQ or, your cup of morning coffee.

-Beautiful countryside beckons and it is best to make your base in the very gateway to the North York Moors, whether it’s a picture-perfect cottage near Thornton le Dale or a barn with a hot tub and wood burner and private parking, which are a professional property manager partners dream, Pickering, a historic market town that keeps on giving offers rest easy group holidays for family, friends and your beloved pooch.
+Beautiful Pickering countryside beckons with pet friendly cottages in Pickering and it is best to make your base in the very gateway to the North York Moors, whether it’s a picture-perfect cottage or a barn with a wood burner and private parking.